Why Visiting Bergamo Needs to Be on Your List

 Come to Cattedrale di Sant’Alessandro and marvel at the artwork inside.
 Photo credit: Ouael Ben Salah

-Città Bassa: Modern elegance
+Città Bassa:

 The historic charm of Città Alta gives way to a more modern elegance in Città Bassa.
 This is Bergamo proper, where most people live and work and the contemporary pulse of Bergamo beats.
+Walk through the different boroughs to explore the restaurants, workshops, and shopping the city has to offer.

 People waling near a park in Citta' Bassa, Bergamo.